Nian0bussou/Euishi/README.md

 # Usage

 - flags
-    - path ; provides the path to be used ; defaults to `/mnt/d/grapper/`
+    - path ; provides the path to be used ; defaults to `/mnt/d/grapper/` on linux & `D:/grapper` on windows
     - `move` ; will sort the files
     - scramble ; will scramble the files
     - removeTmps ; will use removetmps